Groups Acting Acylindrically on Trees: Preliminaries

-We say that $G$ acts \emph{acylindrically} on $X$ if for all $\epsilon\geq0$ there exists constants $R(\epsilon)$, $N(\epsilon)\geq0$ such that for all $x, y\in X$ with $d(x, y)\geq R(\epsilon)$, we have $|\Pqs_G^{\epsilon}|\leq N(\epsilon)$. \end{definition} We also have the following ways in which elements of a group can act upon a hyperbolic space. \begin{definition} Let $G$ be a group acting on a hyperbolic space $X$ by isometry, and let $g\in G$.
-Then we say that $g$: \begin{itemize} \item is \emph{elliptic} if $g$ has bounded orbits; \item is \emph{loxodromic} if for any $x\in X$ the map $\mathbb{Z}\rightarrow X$ given by $n\mapsto g^{n}x$ is a \qi embedding; \end{itemize} \end{definition} We will require some results pertaining to acylindrically hyperbolic groups, which we will include without proof for brevity.
-We first have the following theorem due to Osin. \begin{theorem} \textit{\cite[Theorem~1.1]{Osin13}} Let $G$ be a group acting acylindrically on a hyperbolic space $X$.
+We will define a hyperbolic metric space to be a geodesic metric space satisfying any of the standard equivalent conditions, for example the thin triangles condition for $\delta$-hyperbolicity due to Rips \cite[Definition III.H.1.1]{BridsonHaefliger}.
+We have the following coarse-geometric definition of acylindricity due to Bowditch. \begin{definition} Let $G$ be a group acting on a metric space $(X, d)$ by isometry.
+For all $\epsilon\geq 0$, $x, y\in X$ we define the \emph{Pointwise Quasi-Stabiliser} $\Pqs_G^{\epsilon}(\{x, y\})$ to be the set $\{g\in G\mid d(x, gx)\leq\epsilon\text{ and }d(y, gy)\leq\epsilon\}.$ We say that $G$ acts \emph{acylindrically} on $X$ if for all $\epsilon\geq0$ there exist constants $R(\epsilon)$, $N(\epsilon)\geq0$ such that for all $x, y\in X$ with $d(x, y)\geq R(\epsilon)$, we have $|\Pqs_G^{\epsilon}|\leq N(\epsilon)$. \end{definition} We have the following ways in which elements of a group can act upon a hyperbolic space. \begin{definition} Let $G$ be a group acting on a hyperbolic space $X$ by isometry, and let $g\in G$.
+Then we say that \begin{itemize} \item $g$ is \emph{elliptic} if $g$ has bounded orbits; \item $g$ is \emph{loxodromic} if for any $x\in X$ the map $\mathbb{Z}\rightarrow X$ given by $n\mapsto g^{n}x$ is a \qi embedding; \end{itemize} \end{definition} We will require some results pertaining to acylindrically hyperbolic groups, which we will include without proof for brevity.
+We first have the following classification theorem due to Osin.
+A similar classification for generic actions on hyperbolic spaces was originally proved by Gromov in \cite[Section~8]{Gromov87}, with more possibilities, but these may be disregarded as they will not occur in the acylindrical case. \begin{theorem} \textit{\cite[Theorem~1.1]{Osin13}} Let $G$ be a group acting acylindrically on a hyperbolic space $X$.
 Then $G$ satisfies exactly one of the following conditions. \begin{enumerate} \item The orbit of any element $x\in X$ under the action of $G$ is bounded.
 In this case we say that the action of $G$ on $X$ is \emph{elliptic}. \item The group $G$ is virtually cyclic and contains at least one loxodromic element.
 In this case we say that the action of $G$ on $X$ is \emph{lineal}. \item The group $G$ contains infinitely many independent loxodromic elements.
-In this case we say that action of $G$ on $X$ is \emph{non-elementary}. \end{enumerate} \end{theorem} \begin{definition} Let $G$ be be a group.
+In this case we say that action of $G$ on $X$ is \emph{non-elementary}. \end{enumerate} \end{theorem} \begin{definition} Let $G$ be a group.
 We say that $G$ is \emph{acylindrically hyperbolic} if $G$ admits a non-elementary acylindrical action on a hyperbolic space $X$. \end{definition}

 \begin{example} It is well known that any finitely generated hyperbolic group acts acylindrically on its Cayley graph, which is a hyperbolic metric space.
 This action will have bounded orbits if and only if $G$ is finite, and so if $G$ is an infinite and non-virtually cyclic hyperbolic group it must be acylindrically hyperbolic by Theorem~\ref{Thm:categorisedActions}.